-Population grows fastest in developing nations, but it is developed nations who consume the most resources.
-You have probably seen a meme which suggests that, if we all lived like Americans we would need four planets to sustain us.
+Population grows fastest in developing nations, but it is developed nations that consume the most resources.
+You have probably seen a meme that suggests that, if we all lived like Americans we would need four planets to sustain us.

 For example, global per capita spending on clothing is $US330 a year but Australians spend an average of $833 US each per year.

 If this is a shock, before you head to the mall, here are four things you can do to lower your consumption.
-And guess what?
-They will ALSO save you money!
+Guess what?
+So they will ALSO save you money!

 Every retailer is out to snatch your well-earned cash.
-But don’t forget, unless you are independently wealthy, money equals time at work.
+However, don’t forget, that unless you are independently wealthy, money equals time at work.

 The less you spend, the less you need to work or the earlier you can retire.
-Before you go shopping for the latest shoes, shirts and sound systems, take stock of what you already have.
+So before you go shopping for the latest shoes, shirts and sound systems, take stock of what you already have.

 Do you really need it, or are you getting sucked into marketing hype?
 When you read a price tag, convert it into hours you would have to work to get that amount back!